Addison's Disease in Dogs: Symptoms, Causes, and Management

 In hypoadrenocorticism, affected dogs will have trouble maintaining normal physiological functions.
 This can be potentially severe and life-threatening.

-The condition is often called “The Great Imitator” because it mimics other diseases through its general symptoms.
+The condition is often called “The Great Imitator” in dogs because it mimics other diseases through its general symptoms.
 However, the disease can progress to more deadly symptoms over time.

 • Lethargy or weakness.
-Lethargy is often the first and most persistent symptom of canine Addison’s disease.
-Dogs may sleep and lie down more often than normal.
-They may also choose to rest rather than play.
+Lethargy is often the first and most common symptom of canine Addison’s disease.
+Affected dogs may sleep more often and choose to rest rather than play.

 • Loss of appetite.
 Affected dogs may not eat at all.
 Even when given their favorite meals and treats, they’ll have no appetite, sometimes refusing food.